 Article 9 Payment instruments during the Event

-9.6 It may be necessary, in the case of disruptions, maintenance work and/or security measures, that the Organisation stops or limits the use of the Payment Instruments.
-The Organisation is not liable for the consequences thereof.
+9.4 In the event of breakdowns, maintenance work and/or security measures, it may be necessary for the Organisation to stop or restrict the use of payment cards, bank cards and credit cards.
+The Organisation is not responsible for the consequences thereof.

 Article 10 Privacy and personal data